-Airline Pilot Hiring OutlookCareer & Pilot Salary Information for 2019-2020
+Airline Pilot Hiring OutlookCareer Pilot Demand Forecast for 2022

-In its 2019 Aerospace Forecast, the FAA cites the airline pilot shortage as an ongoing issue for regional airlines.
-One major contributing factor is the record number of passengers flying worldwide.
-Boeing, Airbus, and Embraer, all leading aircraft manufactures, project increasing (even doubling) their commercial jet fleets to account for these demands for air travel by consumers.
+Economic growth has contributed to increasing passenger demand that has exceeded long-term averages6.
+Boeing, Airbus, and Embraer, all leading aircraft manufacturers, project increasing (even doubling) their commercial jet fleets to account for these demands for air travel by consumers.

 Trusted by more than 100 aviation regulatory agencies worldwide, the current Boeing Pilot & Technician Outlook concludes that the aviation industry will need to supply more than 763,000 commercial airline pilots worldwide over the next 20 years.
 Boeing's Current Market Outlook reports that the global commercial jet fleet is projected to double in size by 2039.
 To meet demand, Boeing forecasts deliveries of over 44,000 new commercial aircraft in the coming years.

 Airbus, an international manufacturer of passenger aircraft ranging in size from 100-seat jetliners to the 850 passenger double-deck A380, states in their Global Market Forecast that airline traffic is forecast to double in size in the next 15 years.
 Airbus believes the small commercial aircraft segment, like the new A220, will represent 76% of the deliveries.
 Airbus notes that commercial aviation has been resilient to external shocks, with traffic more than doubling in size since 2000.